GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/de_identification_template/README.md

 # Simple Example

-This example illustrates how to use the `data_governance` submodule.
+This example illustrates how to use the `de_identification_template` submodule.

 **Note:** Contact your Security Team to obtain the `crypto_key` and `wrapped_key` pair.
 The `crypto_key` location must be the same location used for the `dlp_location`.